HexaField/decentralized-agent-coding-framework/src/README.md

    ./scripts/create_org_cluster.sh acme
 5. Seed demo project:
    ./scripts/seed_demo_project.sh
-6. Deploy an agent:
+6. Schedule a task (Operator will reconcile the agent):
-   ./scripts/deploy_agent.sh acme "Hello world web task"
+   Use the Dashboard chat to send a task for org "acme".
-7. Open code‑server for the agent:
+7. Open code‑server for the agent (via orchestrator proxy):
    ./scripts/open_code_server.sh acme <agent-name>
    Then browse http://127.0.0.1:8443 and use the password from CODE_SERVER_PASSWORD (default: password).